 Girl Scout Swim Teams provide a great opportunity for girls in southwest Minnesota to work with experienced coaches and learn new skills at their own pace.
-No Girl Scout experience or membership is required.
+No prior Girl Scout experience is required.

 Swim teams are coached by local lifeguards and other adults from your community.
 All of our coaches have a swimming background that may include competitive swimming, lifeguarding, and working as a water safety instructor at local pools.